frougon/TeX-stuff/LaTeX/mmxref/README.md

 question](https://tex.stackexchange.com/questions/484666/list-where-ref-have-been-made/)
 on [TeX.StackExchange.com](https://tex.stackexchange.com/) and practice a bit with the programming facilities offered by [LaTeX3](https://www.latex-project.org/latex3/).
-I don't consider this a serious package, in that I didn't take the time to design a great API that I'll be willing to support for years to come—I don't have myself any use for the package, apart from practicing LaTeX3.
+I don't consider this a very serious package, in that I didn't take the time to design a great API that I'll be willing to support for years to come—I don't have myself any use for the package, apart from practicing LaTeX3.
 But I found the problem interesting